Divorce lawyer in Nepal consultation

 Years Experience

-Successfully represented clients from Australia, USA, UK, Gulf countries, and more.
-Complete the divorce process in Nepal without leaving your country.
-Learn about online divorce in Nepal options for remote filing.
+Successfully represented NRN clients from Australia, USA, UK, Gulf countries, Japan, Korea, and Europe.
+Complete the entire divorce process without leaving your country through Power of Attorney.

 Stay updated on your case through WhatsApp and Viber regardless of timezone.
-Direct communication with your lawyer, not assistants.
-No surprises, complete transparency.
+Direct communication with your divorce lawyer in Nepal, not assistants.
+No surprises, complete transparency throughout your case.

 Child Custody Specialists

 Protecting children's best interests is our priority.
-Expert handling of custody arrangements, visitation rights, and child support matters under Nepal's Civil Code.
+Expert handling of custody arrangements, visitation rights, and child support matters under Nepal's Muluki Civil Code 2074.

-Complete assistance with Power of Attorney preparation, embassy attestation, and all legal documentation required for divorce from abroad.
+Complete assistance with Power of Attorney preparation, Nepal Embassy attestation, and all legal documentation required for NRN clients filing divorce from abroad.

 Skilled negotiators who resolve disputes amicably when possible.
-Mutual consent divorces completed in as little as 2-3 days through effective mediation.
+Mutual consent divorces completed in as little as 2–3 days through effective mediation by our experienced team.

-Ready to Start Your Divorce Process in Nepal?
+Ready to Speak with a Divorce Lawyer in Nepal?

-Get a free confidential consultation with our experienced divorce lawyer in Nepal
+Get a free confidential consultation — available for clients in Nepal and abroad

 Book Free Consultation